azmelekin/azmelekin.github.io/_posts/2017-10-05-UsingRMarkdown.md

 names(EconNews)[2:10] <- colName
 ```

-- Scraping the data for Latino/Hispanic group.
+- Scraping the data for Latino/Hispanic group

 Essentially, the code for this is the same as above but need to point to the appropriate url & name the data frame.